Making the most of your strategy execution

 Financial resources should be actively considered within the strategy, instead of being plugged in at the last minute.
 This is not possible without clear communication about the strategy and cross-functional collaboration between finance, leadership, and any other stakeholders.

-Tip #4: Incorporate OKRs and KPIs in strategy planning
+Strategy execution tip #4: Incorporate OKRs and KPIs in strategy planning

 Demonstrating results helps every level of your organization, whether showing your team’s progress, measuring the health of your strategy, or catching red flags early.